broadinstitute/wfl/docs/md/README.md

     support `lein`, Cursive, and Calva users.

-    Running `boot build` will not only build a fat jar (*uberjar*) for the Zero project, but will add an executable symbolic link `zero` to conveniently execute the Clojure code as a script.
+    Running `boot build` will not only build a fat jar (*uberjar*) for the WFL project, but will add an executable symbolic link `zero` to conveniently execute the Clojure code as a script.

 3. Testing